 From £36.90 at Amazon

-Features include storage space for up to 200 contacts, two direct dial buttons, and a basic camera.
+Features include an SOS button, two direct dial buttons, microSD support, a torch, picture dial mode, and a basic camera.

 It seems that smartphones from most popular brands today keep getting bigger and bigger.
 If you don’t want something that’s going to take up your entire pocket or require two-hands to use, the iPhone SE’s 4-inch display offers one of the most compact smartphone experiences available.